 Before soliciting or receiving any contributions or making expenditures from personal funds, a candidate must file the Form 501 with the filing officer who will receive the candidate's original campaign statements (i.e., city clerk or county elections).
 Judicial candidates file the Form 501 with the Secretary of State.
-A new Form 501 must be filed for each election, even if the candidate is running for reelection to the same office.
+A new Form 501 must be filed for each election for a specific office.
+Please note that a new Form 501 is required when seeking reelection to the same office.
+However, a new Form 501 is not required for the general election or special general election if the candidate filed a Form 501 for the connected primary or special primary election for the same office sought. , even if the candidate is running for reelection to the same office.
 The Form 501 is considered filed on the date it is postmarked or hand-delivered.